Terminator Creator James Cameron Talks About Terminator: Genesis!

 Scified Community Stats

-Scified hosts a network of online communities containing 405,793 posts by 48,209 members (8 are online now).
-The Godzilla Forum is the most recently active forum.
-The latest Forum topic added was: There was a real dinosaur called the GOJIRASAURUS
+Scified hosts a network of online communities containing 405,845 posts by 48,226 members (5 are online now).
+The Alien: Earth Series Forum is the most recently active forum.
+The latest Forum topic added was: New Alien: Earth plot details revealed by The Hollywood Reporter

 VIPWhat are VIP?AdminModeratorSpecial TitleMember